Anne Militello, IALD, IESNA, United Scenic Artists, Local 829

-Principal and Founder of Vortex Lighting in Los Angeles, CA.
+Principal and Founder of Vortex Lighting, Inc.

 Ms. Militello is a renown architectural and theater lighting designer and fine artist with a career spanning all aspects of creating with light.
 Her lighting career began on the music and theater stages of New York City and eventually to architectural lighting out of the studios of Vortex Lighting in Los Angeles, which she founded in 1996.

 She relocated to Los Angeles for a five year residency with Walt Disney Imagineering, where she designed lighting for parks and attractions.
 Here she learned the practice of blending theatrical and architectural lighting to create total environments.
 Her years of experience in the theater, combined with the time at Imagineering has led to her to perfect the skill of creating environments with light that stand the test of time.
 Her versatility in design and a passion for light has taken her around the world, lighting a wide array of challenging projects, resulting in critical acclaim and recognition.

 She is an internationally renown lecturer on the subject of light, it’s history, psychological effect and application.
 She has taught at Sci-Arc, the Mind Studio at Arts Center College of Design in Pasadena, and is currently a professor at California Institute of the Arts.

 Her many awards in both architecture and theater include the prestigious Paul Waterbury Award of Distinction, The International Illumination Design Award from the Illuminating Engineering Society, the OBIE Award for Sustained Excellence in Lighting for Off-Broadway Theater, and Lighting Dimensions International “Themed Lighting Designer of the Year,” among others.